 Baby Teeth Are Important, Too!
-Your Portland Dentist Explains Why
+Your Family and Pediatric Dentist in Portland, Oregon Explains Why

 “Baby teeth fall out anyway, so they’re not important.” ─ We hear this often, yet it couldn’t be further from the truth!
 Baby teeth, or primary teeth, serve as placeholders for adult teeth and play a very important role in a child’s physical, emotional and social development.